Gauchemoss/Project-progress-bar/README.md

 ```
 ### OBS!!!
 You must set nr_of_iterations to an iteration, or your program will crash.
 Another thing is that you have to set nr_of_iterations to an positive.
-If you set it to a negative integer, the program will write out "Nr of loops must be positive integer!!!".
+If you set it to a negative integer, the program will write out "Nr of loops must be positive integer over zero!!!".